 - Engaging in the annual renewal process, which includes providing updated information and paying the annual registration fee

 - Maintaining professional liability insurance

 - Responding appropriately to communications from the College, where it is necessary to do so

-If a complaint is made against a member who resides in another province, the member would be subject to CRPO’s complaints process.
+If a complaint is made against a registrant who resides in another province, the registrant would be subject to CRPO’s complaints process.

 Anyone with questions about regulation and/or professional practice may contact the Practice Advisory Service for information.